 The cover letter accompanying your journal submission is your chance to lobby on behalf of your manuscript.
 The letter is far from just a formality and should be written with the same care as your manuscript’s text (if not more).
 Ultimately, your cover letter is designed to influence the decision of the editor to send your manuscript out for peer review.
 The letter will argue that your manuscript is a good fit for the journal you are submitting it to and highlight your most important findings.
-This post contains some tips, which can also be found in our downloadable resources:
+Let us help you produce the most effective cover letter possible.

 A cover letter should be written like a standard business letter:

 Address the editor formally by name, if known.
 Include your contact information, as well.
 This information is probably available through the journal’s online submission system, but it is proper to provide it in the cover letter, too.

 Begin your cover letter with a paragraph that states the name of the manuscript and the names of the authors.
 You can also describe what type of manuscript your submission is (research article, review, case report, etc.).
 In this first paragraph and the next, describe the rationale behind your study and the major findings from your research.
 You can refer to prior work that you have published if it is directly related.

 Next, write a short paragraph that explains why your manuscript would be a good fit for the journal.
 Do not simply state that your manuscript is “of interest to the field” or “novel.”
 Address specific aspects of the journal’s Aims & Scope statement.
 If the journal expresses interest in research with a clinical application, be sure to highlight the importance of your work in terms of clinical implications.
 If the journal mentions that it focuses on nanostructured materials, explain how your work involved such materials.
 Even if your work is not a perfect fit for the journal, be sure to address some of the Aims & Scope statement, and explain why your manuscript would be of interest to the journal’s readers.